chungyc/site-blog/site/about.markdown

 updated: 2023-05-05
 ---

-Stochastic Scribbles is a blog maintained by [Yoo Chung](https://chungyc.org), which is where they quickly scribble down random things that catches their fancy.
+Stochastic Scribbles is a blog maintained by [Yoo Chung](https://chungyc.org/), which is where they quickly scribble down random things that catches their fancy.
-It really is supposed to be a web log for jotting down thoughts and opinions without delving into a subject matter too deeply.
+It really is supposed to be a web log for jotting down random thoughts and opinions.

 Everything that is written in Stochastic Scribbles is solely from the viewpoint of the author.
 None of the content should be interpreted as being presented